Conformal Mechanics of Planar Curves: Boundary Variations and Conservation Laws

-where $\mu=\kappa'{}^{-1/2}$, which is consistent with Eq.(\ref{Mdef0}), and reproduces Eq.(\ref{FY}) with the identification, $M=M_2$. \\\\ If $F=0$, $M$ is given in terms of $S$, the constant appearing in Eq.(\ref{kappa Ss}), by the relationship $4M S= 1$.
-Thus the torque and the scaling current $S$ (constructed in section \ref{scaling}), are not independent in logarithmic spirals.
-In tension-free states this is a Euclidean invariant statement; in general, such a simple relationship does not hold; indeed the definitions of neither $M$ nor $S$ are translationally invariant if $\mathbf{F}\ne 0$.
-One possible resolution is proposed in section \ref{GeneratingTension}.
+where $\mu=|\kappa'|^{-1/2}$, which is equivalent to Eq.(\ref{Mdef0}). \\\\ If $F=0$, $M$ is given in terms of $S$, the constant appearing in Eq.(\ref{kappa Ss}), by the relationship $4M S= 1$.
+Thus the torque and the scaling current $S$ (to be constructed in section \ref{scaling}), are not independent in logarithmic spirals.
+In tension-free states this is a Euclidean invariant statement. indeed the definitions of neither $M$ nor $S$ are translationally invariant if $\mathbf{F}\ne 0$.
+This ambiguity is addressed in section \ref{GeneratingTension}.
+In general, for higher order conformally invariant energies, the is no simple relationship connection between $M$ and $S$ in tension-free states.